Fast repetitivity in non-rectifiable Delone sets: Introduction

 Shechtman's discovery that quasicrystals exist~\cite{schechtman1} won him the Nobel Prize for Chemistry in $2011.$ Over the four decades surrounding this remarkable event, studying such structures became of huge interest to mathematicians through the language of Delone sets (\cite{adiceam2016open}, \cite{baake2002guide}).
 Quasicrystals are materials whose x-ray diffraction spectra contain defined spots which demonstrate long-range order, but unlike the classical theory of crystalline chemistry, its patterns are aperiodically ordered: typically, the symmetries they have are impossible for fully periodic atomic structures to determine \cite{lagarias2003repetitive}.
 Analogously, Delone sets that model the atomic structure of quasicrystals have the formal property of being \emph{repetitive} (see Definition \ref{def: rep_function}).
 This determines a \emph{repetitivity function} which roughly measures how far one must look from any point in space to find every pattern of a given size $r$ in the Delone set.
 This function $R(r)$ describes, in the sense of functional growth rate, how `fast' the repetitivity of a Delone set is.

 Repetitive Delone sets are further a significant object of interest in dynamical systems, since they give rise to minimal topological dynamical systems, see e.g.~\cite[Theorem~3.11]{frettloh} or \cite[Theorem~6.5]{SS_substition}.
-Moreover, the repetitivity function, as well as the related patch counting function, of repetitive Delone sets have been well studied and shown to relate to important concepts from mathematical physics and dynamical systems.
-For example, \emph{ideal crystals} (Delone sets with a full set of translation symmetries) are characterised by boundedness of the repetitivity function~\cite{lagarias2003repetitive}.
-Linearly repetitive Delone sets (with $R(r)\in O(r)$) are also well distinguished in the literature, such as \cite{lagarias2003repetitive}, because they typically arise in constructions of quasicrystals and they include all Delone sets corresponding to self-simlar tilings~\cite{priebe2001characterization}.
+Moreover, the repetitivity function, as well as the related patch counting function, of repetitive Delone sets have been well-studied and shown to relate to important concepts from mathematical physics and dynamical systems.
+For example, \emph{ideal crystals} (Delone sets with a full rank of translation symmetries) are characterised by boundedness of the repetitivity function~\cite{lagarias2003repetitive}.
+Linearly repetitive Delone sets (with $R(r)\in O(r)$) are also well-distinguished in the literature, such as \cite{lagarias2003repetitive}, because they typically arise in constructions of quasicrystals and they include all Delone sets corresponding to self-similar tilings~\cite{priebe2001characterization}.

 Delone sets have also been studied from the point of view of discrete metric spaces, where one of the key objectives is, broadly speaking, to compare different discrete metric structures.
 Two metric spaces $M$ and $N$ are said to be \emph{bi-Lipschitz equivalent} if there exists a bi-Lipschitz bijection $f\colon M\to N$.
 Since Lipschitz mappings are those which do not increase distances by more than some finite factor, bi-Lipschitz equivalent spaces may be thought of as distorted copies of each other with at most a constant distortion factor.
 A major line of research on Delone sets began with the simple but highly non-trivial question of whether every pair of Delone sets in $\R^{d}$ are bi-Lipschitz equivalent, or put differently, whether every Delone set in $\R^{d}$ is \emph{rectifiable}, or bi-Lipschitz equivalent to the integer lattice $\Z^{d}$.
 This question was posed by Furstenberg in the context of dynamical systems (see \cite{burago2002rectifying} for a detailed discussion), and later by Gromov \cite{gromov1992asymptotic} from the standpoint of metric geometry.